ThirtySomething/Weatherstation/Server/Readme.md

-## Server
+# Server

-The server is responsible for:
+The server is the receiver of the transmitted measurement values and has no direct connection to the weatherstation.
+In detail the server is responsible for:

 * Picking up data via MQTT
 * Push received data to [data sinks](./../Plugins/DataSink/Readme.md)